ji-zai/personal-site/content/essays/seek-truth.md

 And when a more "fundamental" or general truth is uncovered with reasonable confidence, it replaces many less fundamental truths because they can all be derived from the more fundamental truth.

 In other words, the process of seeking truths about a system is to uncover the most fundamental truths that can be used to predict the entire behavior of the system.
-### Truth seeking skill follows a power law.
+### It naturally follows that truth seeking skill follows a power law.

-When truths follow a power law, and the most valuable truths are orders of magnitude more powerful than the least, it naturally follows that a truth seeker who is better than another by a linear factor, will have exponentially greater results.
+When truths follow a power law, and the most valuable truths are orders of magnitude more powerful than the least, it naturally follows that a truth seeker who is better than another by a linear factor, will have exponentially greater results, in a sufficiently complex system, given enough time.

-In the system above,
+In the system above
-### Skill in seeking truth generalizes to any system.
 ### Is there an upper limit to how good you can be at seeking truth?

 ### What stops us from seeking truth optimally?

+### Skill in seeking truth generalizes to any system.
 ### Self-delusion is the greatest obstacle to being great at seeking truth.

 ## II) Self-delusion is the greatest delusion